skupperproject/refdog/input/commands/listener/generate.md

 ## Examples

 ~~~
-# Print a listener resource to the console
+# Generate a Listener resource and print it to the console
 $ skupper listener generate backend 8080
 apiVersion: skupper.io/v2alpha1
 kind: Listener